-The Ontario Faculties of Medicine are responsible to society to provide a program of study so that graduates have the knowledge, skills, professional behaviours and attitudes necessary to enter the supervised practice of medicine in Canada.
+The Ontario Faculties of Medicine are responsible to society for providing a program of study that graduates Doctors of Medicine with the knowledge, skills, professional behaviours and attitudes necessary for postgraduate medical training and independent practice in Canada.
 Graduates must be able to diagnose and manage health problems and provide comprehensive, compassionate care to their patients.
 For this reason, students in the MD program must possess the cognitive, communication, sensory, motor, and social skills necessary to interview, examine, and counsel patients, and competently complete certain technical procedures in a reasonable time while ensuring patient safety.

 In addition to obtaining an MD degree, and completing an accredited residency training program, an individual must pass the licensure examinations of the Medical Council of Canada (MCC) in order to practice medicine.
-Prospective candidates should be aware that, cognitive, physical examination, management skills, communication skills, and professional behaviours are all evaluated in timed simulations of patient encounters.
+Therefore, MD programs have embedded expectations of competencies both knowledge- and skills- based.
+Prospective candidates should be aware that cognitive abilities, physical examination proficiencies, management skills, communication ability, and professional behaviours are all evaluated in timed simulations of patient encounters.

 Technical Standards for Students in the MD Program

-A student must be able to participate in learning situations that require skills in observation.
-In particular, a student must be able to accurately observe a patient and acquire visual, auditory and tactile information.
+A student must be able to participate in learning situations that require skills of observation.
+In particular, a student must be able to accurately observe a patient and acquire all relevant sensory information.

-A student must be able to speak, to hear and to observe patients in order to effectively and efficiently elicit information, describe mood, activity and posture and perceive non-verbal communication.
-A student must be able to communicate effectively and sensitively with patients, families and any member of the health care team.
+A student must be able to efficiently elicit verbal and non-verbal information pertinent to the patient’s medical history and physical examination.
+A student must be able to communicate effectively with patients, families and any member of the health care team.
 A student must also be able to summarize coherently a patient’s condition and management plan verbally and in writing.

-A student must demonstrate sufficient motor function to safely perform a physical examination on a patient, including palpation, auscultation and percussion.
-The examination must be done independently and in a timely fashion.
-A student must be able to use common diagnostic aids or instruments either directly or in an adaptive form (e.g. sphygmomanometer, stethoscope, otoscope and ophthalmoscope).
+A student must demonstrate sufficient motor function to safely perform a physical examination on a patient (e.g. palpation, auscultation and percussion).
+A student must be able to use common diagnostic aids or instruments either directly or in an adaptive form.
 A student must be able to execute motor movements reasonably required to provide general and emergency medical care to patients.